glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ## Adding the Input System

 Now use the Unity Input System to add input interactions to the ball.
-Click menu: Window > Package Manager then Select "Packages: Unity Registry" and select the "Input System" package from the list, as per Figure 3, below.
-Click _Install_ (top right) and then "Yes" on the warning message.
+Click menu: _Window > Package Manager_ then select _Packages: Unity Registry_ and select the _Input System_ package from the list, as per Figure 3, below.
+Click _Install_ (top right) and then _Yes_ on the warning message.
 Your Unity project will close and restart.
 That may take while, so be patient.

 ![Input System](./images/unityInputSystem.png)